 Why the difference matters: For retirement contribution purposes under IRC §401(c)(2), "earned income" of a self-employed individual is net earnings from self-employment reduced by:

 When an employer contributes to an employee's SEP-IRA or 401(k) profit-sharing, the limit is 25% of the employee's compensation.
 But for a sole proprietor, the "compensation" is reduced by the contribution itself, creating circularity.
-The algebraic solution:
+The algebraic solution is shown above.

 This is why the effective employer contribution rate for sole props is 20%, not 25%.